DNA-and-Natural-Algorithms-Group/peppercornenumerator/README.md

 ```

 Let's use reaction condensation for a more compact representation of the
-reaction network.
-Also, this system requires us to increase the default
+reaction network and increase the default maximum complex size to avoid
-max size of complexes ...
+(warnings about) incomplete enumeration.
 ```
 $ peppercorn -o system-enum.pil --max-complex-size 10 --condensed < system.pil
 ```